-In order to be a poll worker in South Dakota:
+In order to be a poll worker in South Dakota, you must:

-- You must be registered to vote in South Dakota
+- Be registered to vote in South Dakota

-- You must be a resident of the county and precinct 15 days prior to the election
+- Be a resident of the county and precinct 15 days prior to the election

 You will be entitled to compensation

 To sign up, contact your local board of elections.